EngAhmedHady/Parallel-Implementation-of-Poisson-s-Equation/README.md

 ---

-Developed by Ahmed H. Hanfy, Karim Ali, Mustapha Jatta, Isyna Muna, and Qazi Hamid as part of a project at the University of L'Aquila, supervised by Dr. Adriano FESTA
+Developed by **Ahmed H. Hanfy**, Karim Ali, Mustapha Jatta, Isyna Muna, and Qazi Hamid as part of a project at the University of L'Aquila, supervised by Dr. Adriano FESTA
 Contributions include serial and parallel implementations in Fortran and C++.